Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 # Static maps

-Static visualizations of geographic information are useful for many purposes during a data analysis process, for example, during data exploration and communicating the results.
+Static visualizations of geographic information are useful for many purposes during a data analysis process, for example, data exploration and communicating the results.
 Maps produced in Python can be exported to various image formats and integrated in reports and scientific articles.
-In this section, we will practice plotting static maps using sample data from Helsinki, Finland.

 [Mapping tools in `geopandas`](https://geopandas.org/en/stable/docs/user_guide/mapping.html) [^geopandas_mappingtools] allow creating simple static maps easily.
 In the background, `geopandas` uses `matplotlib` for creating the plots and we can use [`matplotlib.pyplot`](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) [^matplotlib_pyplot] tools for further customizing our figures.
 This book covers the basics of `matplotlib` in Part I chapter 4 and we will apply some of these techniques for plotting our static maps.
 Additionally, we will explore how to enhance our maps by adding basemaps with [`contextily`](https://github.com/darribas/contextily) [^contextily].

 ## Creating a simple multi-layer map

-We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset ({cite}`Tenkanen2020`).
+We will practice plotting static maps using sample data from Helsinki, Finland.
+The sample data contains information about travel times across the region from the Helsinki Region Travel Time Matrix dataset ({cite}`Tenkanen2020`).
 We will also incorporate [transport network data from Helsinki Region Transport](https://www.avoindata.fi/data/en_GB/dataset/hsl-n-linjat) [^HSL_opendata] to add spatial context.
 Let's start by importing the required modules and defining our data sources.

 ```python